 What to turn in: Written answers for questions 1 and 2.
 For question

 3, hard copy of your source code.

-Also, please put a copy of your code your Subversion repository im a
+Also, please put a copy of your code in the submit directory for this

 Question 1: Probability (10 Points)